thifranc/docs.wiki.raw/Admin-Guide:-Onboarding.md

 ---

-Don't add users in the Liquid bundle using the Hoover admin interface, always manage Liquid users from the Liquid admin interface.
+*Reminder*: Manage Liquid user creation and invitations from the "Liquid Investigations" home page `[admin]` interface, not from the Hoover Admin interface - both have the same theme, and one might confuse them.

 ## User details
 You've been redirected to edit the user's information;